pairing4good/tdd-react-18-template/README.md

 Code coverage verification can be useful for teams to identify test coverage holes within their product.
 These thresholds simply identify if a line of code was exercised by a test.
 However, it cannot determine if the test coverage is exercising the code in a meaningful way.
 Code coverage thresholds only identify test coverage gaps and should not be used as a substitute for a strong team culture of [test driving](https://en.wikipedia.org/wiki/Test-driven_development) code.

 This repository uses the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 By default [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is configured to use [Jest](https://jestjs.io/) under the hood.
-Within [Jest](https://jestjs.io/) [test coverage thresholds](https://jestjs.io/docs/configuration#coveragethreshold-object) are set in the `jest.config.js` file at the root of this repository.
+Within [Jest](https://jestjs.io/), [test coverage thresholds](https://jestjs.io/docs/configuration#coveragethreshold-object) are set in the `jest.config.js` file at the root of this repository.

 [Cypress](https://www.cypress.io/) tests are not included in code coverage metrics.
-End-to-end full-stack integration tests often touch significant amounts of code without providing the level of coverage that thoughtful unit or integration tests, lower in the testing pyramid, provide.
-While they serve a crucial role in holistic testing, they do not contribute to test coverage calculations.
+End-to-end, full-stack integration tests often touch significant amounts of code without providing the level of coverage that thoughtful unit or integration tests provide lower in the testing pyramid.
+While they serve a crucial role in holistic testing, they don't contribute to test coverage calculations.

 ## Checks Before Committing